-What are the real long-term returns from property in Australia?
+What are the rental returns of investment property in Australia?

 Let’s say that a house was purchased for $245,000 in 1986.
 Nothing has been spent on it in 32 years so the house is quite run down.
 The property is bought in 2017 for its land value of $1 million.
 At this point, the ABS would record a price increase of 4.6% p.a. over 31 years.